10 Things To Do in Butte

 6. Silver Bow Drive-In Theatre

-For an old-school nostalgic night out, head to the Silver Bow Drive-In Theater.
-There aren’t many drive-in movie theaters around any more, and a visit to the Silver Bow Drive-In will make you wonder why not.
-The two-screen theater features new releases Friday to Tuesday with a wide range of cinema concessions, including some of the best popcorn you can get!
-At just 6 bucks a ticket, the Drive-In is an absolute must.
+For an old-school, nostalgic night out, head to the Silver Bow Drive-In Theatre during the warmer seasons.
+There aren’t many drive-in movie theatres around anymore, and a visit to the Silver Bow Drive-In will make you wonder why not.
+The two-screen theatre features new releases Friday through Tuesday with a wide range of concessions, including some of the best popcorn you can find!
+At just six bucks a ticket, the Drive-In is an absolute must.
+Check their website for showtimes and hours, here.

 Silver Bow Drive-In Movie